nazimboudeffa/gfn-faq/README.md

 GFN mesures the bandwidth of the ping to the NVidia Grid near your location while speedtest uses other servers or their own

+Why i got a message on APEX
+---

+Too many computers ...

+origin has an issue that if you login to 5 different pc your account gets locked for 24 hours since gfn creates a pc each time after the 6th attempt your account will be locked Some say using 2fa will help, others say it doesnt

 # Troubleshooting your Client

 - [Troubleshooting.
 A General method](TROUBLESHOOTING.md)